ristep/SimpJ2J/README.md

 ## Prerequisites

-MySQL, PHP with PDO enabled ona apache2 webserver.
-Probably this will work on eny other http sever with PHP but is not tested, yet.
+MySQL, PHP with PDO enabled on an apache2 webserver.
+Probably will work on eny http sever with PHP but is not tested, yet.

 Full source code for testing app can be found here ong github [ristep/SimpJ2J-react-test](https://github.com/ristep/SimpJ2J-react-test)